soukudom/Sample-IOx-BRKOPS-2490/Catalyst-AP-USB-APP/README.md

 ### Verify and Configure the Application

 #### Verify the app
-1. To Verify the installed apps, check the app status, or to validate configuration, use:
+1. To verify the installed apps, check the app status, or to validate configuration, use:
     ```iox
     ioxclient application list
     ioxclient application info zigbee2mqtt